kbknapp/blog-kbknapp-dev/posts/013_generically_bloated.md

 ## Trying Immediate Dispatch

-If we take a step back we see that `Speak::speak` just produces a `String` and all the code inside `generic_speak` really only needs that `String`.
-So we can add a private internal function that accepts a `String` instead of a generic parameter.
+If we take a step back we see that `Speak::speak` just produces a `String` and all the code inside `generic_speak` really only needs that `String` to operate.

+The trick is that we We can add a private internal function that accepts the actual type we *actually* needed/wanted (i.e. `String` in this case) instead of just sticking with the generic parameter.

-That would mean `generic_speak` now looks like this:
+Now `generic_speak` looks like this:

 ```rust
 fn generic_speak<T: Speak>(param: &T) {